MetaDocencia/SitioWeb/content/en/home/about.md

       <h1>About us</h1>
     </div>
     <div class="col-12 col-lg-8">
       We are a community that builds scientific and technical capacities with a local and responsible perspective.
-We do this in an innovative way, co-creating networks, learning spaces, and resources for Spanish-speaking communities.
+We co-create networks, learning spaces, and resources for Spanish-speaking communities.
     </div>
   </div>
 </div>